rjmfernandes/cp-flink/README.md

 kubectl get pods -o wide -n default
 ```

-And checl the logs of one of the task manager once running:
+And check the logs of one of the task managers once running:

 ```shell
 kubectl logs -f cp-example-taskmanager-1-2 -n default